-Troops who have participated in combat operations in the Middle Easts or Southwest Asia may have been exposed in just this way.
-There is no way to definitively know how much risk is present in a given theater of operations but the Department of Veterans Affairs has a “presumptive conditions” policy in such cases that may assume exposure occurred based on the theater of operations and the nature of the operations there.
+Troops who have participated in combat operations in the Middle East or Southwest Asia may have been exposed in just this way.
+There is no way to definitively know how much risk is present in a given theater of operations.
+Still, the Department of Veterans Affairs has a “presumptive conditions” policy in such cases that may assume exposure occurred based on the theater of operations and the nature of the operations there.
 Much depends on the condition, circumstances, and other variables.

 How The Department of Veterans Affairs Defines Asbestos Exposure

-The VA official site begins the discussion of the asbestos issue with a disclaimer of sorts.
+The VA official site begins the discussion of the asbestos issue with a disclaimer.

 “Asbestos exposure can cause a number of health effects.
-Whether a service member develops health effects as a result of their asbestos exposure depends on several factors such as how much substance an individual was exposed to and for how long or whether or not that person had a pre-existing condition.”
+Whether a service member develops health effects from their asbestos exposure depends on several factors such as how much substance an individual was exposed to and for how long or whether or not that person had a pre-existing condition.”